-It’s been, and still is, an enchanting dog walk to the local park this summer, with many grass verges being transformed into beautiful, ‘modern’ looking meadow gardens by the local council, using slithers of common land, and footpaths, providing such a wonderful bright colour palette.
-The local parks have areas dedicated to growing the grass, leaving the grass uncut during the summer, ‘wild gardening,’ which dogs absolutely love, hiding, jumping and rollicking around in.
+It’s been, and still is, an enchanting dog walk to the local park this summer, with many grass verges being transformed into beautiful meadow gardens by the local council, using slithers of common land, and footpaths, providing such a wonderful bright colour palette.
+The local parks have areas dedicated to growing the grass, leaving the grass uncut during the summer, ‘wild gardening,’ which dogs absolutely love, hiding, jumping, and rollicking around in.

 There are reports in the national news that large councils have taken to planting on busy highways, and even stretches of motorways, after being lobbied for years by wildlife conservationists to improve meadow planting levels.

-One forgets that there are now more than 12 million dogs living along side us, and 12 million cats, and this important fact can be overlooked.
-Their health can come under attack by planting the ‘wrong sort’ of plants, bushes, trees.
-Many are simply toxic to dogs and cats, so owners need to take greater care of their garden compositions.
-Simple daily walks to local parks and open spaces, can often include dogs chewing at floor sweeping toxic shrubbery, falling leaves and berries leading to toxic veterinary emergencies.
+One forgets that there are now more than ever millions of dogs and cats living alongside us in the UK, this important fact can be overlooked.
+Their health can come under attack by planting the ‘wrong sort’ of plants, bushes, and trees.
+Many are simply toxic to dogs and cats, so owners need to take great care of their garden planting compositions.
+Simple daily walks to local parks and open spaces can often include dogs chewing at floor-sweeping toxic shrubbery, falling leaves, and berries leading to toxic veterinary emergencies.

 Summer Meadow Plants

 Across The UK